canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q7/QuestionText.md

     - This constructor should be visible to other classes

 - Methods:
-    - A method called `determineDifficulty` which another class can give an integer of a considered difficulty and determine whether the course is considered difficult.
+    - A method called `determineDifficulty` which another class can give an integer representing the difficulty and determines whether the course is considered difficult.
 If the given number is greater than or equal to **difficulty** then print "**topic** is a difficult course" otherwise print "**topic** is not a difficult course".